-A trip to Hawaii often requires a lot of planning.
-For many of you, your Hawaii vacation is going to be a once-in-a-lifetime experience and it would help if everything was perfect.
-Whether this is a family trip or a romantic escape for two, here is everything you need to know about traveling to Hawaii (from a local’s point of view!).
+A trip to Hawaii requires a lot of planning.
+Your Hawaii vacation is going to be a once-in-a-lifetime experience and it would be great if everything went perfect, right?
+Whether this is a family trip or a romantic escape, here is everything you need to know about traveling to Hawaii (from a local’s point of view!).

 Aloha with love,

 There are over 100 islands in the Hawaiian Island chain.
 8 of those are called the major Hawaiian Islands, and 6 of those are easily visitable by plane.
 So the first thing you’ll want to decide is which of the 6 islands you plan to visit for your trip to Hawaii.
 In order of popularity in my opinion:

 - Oahu: The most crowded, but it has everything from an exciting nightlife to secluded beaches.

 - Maui: A popular favorite for repeat visitors to Hawaii.
 Slower than Oahu, but still has a nightlife.

 - Big Island: A huge variety of outdoor activities to do such as volcanoes, waterfalls, hikes, and farms.